moderndatacompany/dataos.info/docs/resources/lens/configuration/lens_manifest_attributes.md

 ### **`runAsUser`**

 <aside class="callout">
-🗣 Before applying the manifest file of Resource comprising the user-id of the use-case assignee using the `runAsUser` attribute, make sure that you have the appropriate use-case assigned by the same person.
+🗣 Before applying the manifest file for a resource that includes the user ID of the use-case assignee using the runAsUser attribute, ensure that the same person has assigned the appropriate use-case to you
 </aside>

 **Description:** When the `runAsUser` attribute is configured with the UserID of the use-case assignee, it grants the authority to perform operations on behalf of that user.